-We will use a DSLR camera which will require a storage card (minimum 32 gig).
-A 50mm prime lens or a zoom lens can be set to 50mm focal length.
+We will use a DSLR camera, which will require a storage card (minimum 32 gig).
+A 50mm prime lens or a zoom lens that can be set to 50mm focal length.
 Students are required to have a suitable laptop computer and an external hard drive.
 A camera will be needed for the second class.
 Handouts are available for all assignments.

-Handouts designed for this class will cover shooting and editing technique
+Handouts designed for this class, will cover shooting and editing technique

 Daily read – pick one from below,